This article originally appeared on VICE Canada.

 In response, health authorities around the world are pushing for frequent hand-washing and no face-touching.
 They have also urged people to take sick days at the onset of cold- and flu-like symptoms, and to stock up on about one week’s worth of food and water, in case of emergency quarantine.
 The recommendations have prompted the precariously employed to highlight just how difficult it is for many people to cope with a serious health issue.

 Research has found that pandemics disproportionately affect poorer communities.
 One study even suggests that it’s a misnomer to assume the ill and elderly are the most at-risk during pandemics.
-Rather, mortality rates are divided along class—and often, racial—lines, with poor neighbourhoods seeing more deaths during health crises than affluent ones.
+Rather, mortality rates are divided along class—and often, racial—lines, with poor neighborhoods seeing more deaths during health crises than affluent ones.

-“We live in an overarching capitalist system where all the decks are rigged in favour of the one percent, and the further you are down the ladder, the worse off you are,” said Blake Poland, a professor at the University of Toronto who specializes in health and community resilience.
+“We live in an overarching capitalist system where all the decks are rigged in favor of the one percent, and the further you are down the ladder, the worse off you are,” said Blake Poland, a professor at the University of Toronto who specializes in health and community resilience.

 For someone on social assistance or a single parent who is precariously employed and doesn’t enjoy sick days or disposable income, following the government’s recommendations might be impossible, Poland said.